IreneVDB/hugo-apero-blogdown-personal/content/blog/_index.md

 ---
-title: You R What You Measure Blog
+title: You R What You Measure
 description: |
   Posts about tracking, analyzing and visualizing **Health** & **Habits**.
 author: "Irene van den Broek"